robomorelli/cell_counting_yellow/README.md

 # cell_counting_yellow
-This is the code implementation of the work described here [link to paper: *Automatic Cell Counting in Flourescent Microscopy Using Deep Learning*](https://arxiv.org/abs/2103.01141)]
+This is the code implementation of the work described here: [link to paper: *Automatic Cell Counting in Flourescent Microscopy Using Deep Learning*](https://arxiv.org/abs/2103.01141)]

 # Data Overview
 The dataset used in the paper ...

 # How to use

-### Dependencies
+## Dependencies

 Check the requirements.txt file for the dependencies

-### Dataset
+## Dataset

 You should copy zip of dataset (Fluorescent Neuronal Cells) inside the **main directory** of the repository

 Once the zip file is here:

-1. Create a folder named DATASET
+1. Create a new folder named DATASET
 2. Move the Fluorescent_Neuronal_Cells.zip into the DATASET folder
 3. Unzip the Fluorescent_Neuronal_Cells.zip

+## Code

+### Preliminary remark
+1. All the scripts are provided with an **help description** to invoke as follow: python <script name> -h
+2. To reproduce the paper results, all the scripts should be launched without additional arguments (default mode)
+3. Each time you run again one of the preprocessing scripts going from 011 to 040, take care to remove the images-masks produced at the previous run setting the **--start_from_zero True** flag

-### Code
+### Scripts description
+#### Preprocessing scripts

-1. 010_join_images: Join the images coming from the automatic and the manual segmenation (see description in the paper [link to paper:](https://arxiv.org/abs/2103.01141)]) into one unique folder (/DATASET/all_images/images for the images and /DATASET/all_masks/masks for the masks).
-This script also correct the masks with more than two grayscales values (0 for the background and 255 for the pixels of the cells).
+1. **010_join_images**: Join the images and the relative masks coming from the automatic and the manual segmenation (see data description in the paper [link to paper:](https://arxiv.org/abs/2103.01141)]) into one unique folder: /DATASET/all_images/images for the images and /DATASET/all_masks/masks for the masks.
+This script also correct the masks images with more than two grayscales values (0 for the background and 255 for the pixels of the cells).

-Run in this way: python 010_join_images.py

-2. 011_load_images.py: Split the dataset into train-validation and test.
-- To run with the same splits used in the paper: python 011_load_images.py
+2. **011_load_images.py**: Split the dataset into train-validation and test.
+Without any additional arguments the split will be the same used in the paper.
+If you want to use a different split run whit the additional arguments: python 011_load_images.py --random_test_set True

-- If you want to use a different split run whit the additional arguments: python 011_load_images.py --random_test_set True If you already run this script previusoly take care to add  **--start_from_zero True** flag to remove the previous images in the destination folder
+If you already run this script previusly take care to add  **--start_from_zero True** flag to remove the previous images in the destination folder

+3. **020_cropper_yellow.py**: Crop the images and masks to make smaller picture for the training of the network.
+The default size of the crops will be the same used in the referenced paper.
+To make crops of different features check the help description of the script

+4. **030_weights_maker.py**: Desing the weighted maps as described in the paper.
+No additional arguments to reproduce the same